 Wintertime ozone in the Uintah Basin

-All wintertime chemical and meteorological data from Horsepool and Roosevelt, 2011-2018.
+All wintertime chemical and meteorological data from Horsepool, Roosevelt, and Castle Peak, 2011-2019

-Download a dataset containing all data collected at Horsepool and Roosevelt, including each winter from 2011-12 through 2017-18.
+Download a dataset containing chemical and meteorological data collected at Horsepool and Roosevelt, including each winter from 2011-12 through 2018-19, and data collected at Castle Peak starting with winter 2017-18.

 Emissions of hydrocarbons and carbon dioxide from natural gas well pad soils

-We have worked over the past several years to characterize emissions from soils around natural gas wells in eastern Utah.
+We worked over several years to characterize emissions from soils around natural gas wells in eastern Utah.
 You can access an anonymized version of the dataset we have collected here: http://digitalcommons.usu.edu/all_datasets/25/.
-The link also contains a README file with information about the dataset, including how the data were collected, units of measurement, etc. An associated peer-reviewed article is available on our reports and publications page.
+The link also contains a README file with information about the dataset, including how the data were collected, units of measurement, etc. A peer-reviewed publication relating to these data is available here.

 Emissions of Organic Compounds from Produced Water Ponds

-We recently completed a project to measure emissions of organics from produced water ponds in Utah and Wyoming.
+We completed a project to measure emissions of organics from produced water ponds in Utah and Wyoming.
 You can access an anonymized version of the dataset we have collected here: https://digitalcommons.usu.edu/all_datasets/35/.
-The link also contains a README file with information about the dataset, including how the data were collected, units of measurement, etc. Associated peer-reviewed articles are available on our reports and publications page.
+The link also contains a README file with information about the dataset, including how the data were collected, units of measurement, etc. A peer-reviewed publication relating to these data is available here.

 Wyoming Pond Emissions Calculator (WYPEC)